natasiacox/TipCalculator/README.md

 # TipCalculator
-A JavaFX/FXML that calculates the total after the user enters a money and tip amount.
+A JavaFX/FXML application that calculates the total after the user enters a money and tip amount.